hazevedosa/bidirectional-trust/README.md

 ### Model Implementation

-The Bi-directional trust model is implemented in two files:
+The bi-directional trust model is implemented in two files:

 * `code/BidirectionalTrustModel.py`, which contains the class BidirectoinalTrustModel; and
 * `code/RobotTrustModel_2Dim.py`, which contains the class RobotTrustModel.
-This file also has a main function to test our Bi-directional trust model in the Artificial Trust mode.
+This file also has a main function to test our bi-directional trust model in the Artificial Trust mode.

 Both classes extend PyTorch's `nn.Module` class.